vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 1. Due to its highly nonlinear output waveform, amplitude modulation techniques cannot be used with such amplifiers.
 2. For a given output power, the device needs to handle larger currents than Class A or B operation, especially as conduction angle is reduced.
-3. For larger current, active device size used is large, which limits its operating frequency and bandwidth.
+3. For larger current, active device size used is large, which restricts its operating frequency and bandwidth to low values.

 In addition, the active device needs to be shut off for most part of the input sinusoidal signal, which implies that the transistor should have low leakage to realize high efficiencies.
-This makes bipolar transistors more suitable for Class C, compared to MOS devices which generally have high gate leakage.
+This makes bipolar transistors more suitable for Class C compared to MOS devices, which generally have high gate leakage.

-Highly battery sensitive applications that do not require high output power might be suitable applications for Class C, but even then other high efficiency techniques exist with better performance.
-We will look at Class C only briefly more for the sake of completeness.
+Highly battery sensitive applications that do not require high output power might be suitable applications for Class C. It is not used often because other high efficiency techniques exist with better performance.
+We will look at Class C only briefly for the sake of completeness.
 #### Efficiency and Power

 Instead of calculating power and efficiency from first principles like we did for Class A and B amplifiers, we will simply list out some expressions for the case of Class C. *For more details, read Chapter 8.4 in Bahl's "Fundamentals of RF and Microwave Power Amplifiers," but there is an error in eq.
 8.27.
 There is a missing factor of ϕ. (add this as a footnote)*

 For a conduction angle of 2ϕ, the maximum DC power consumption is given by
 $$
-P_{DC} = \frac{I_{max}V_D}{\pi}\left(\sin\phi - \phi\cos\phi\right)
+P_{DC} = 2
+\frac{I_{max}V_D}{\pi}\left(\frac{\sin\phi - \phi\cos\phi}{1-\cos\phi}\right)
 $$
 The maximum RF power is given by
 $$
-P_{RF}=\frac{I_{max}V_D}{4\pi}\left(2\phi - \sin 2\phi \right)
+P_{RF}=\frac{I_{max}V_D}{2\pi}\left(\frac{2\phi - \sin 2\phi}{1-\cos\phi} \right)
 $$
 And the drain efficiency is given by
 $$
-\eta_D = \frac{2\phi - \sin 2\phi}{4(\sin \phi - \phi\cos\phi)}
+\eta_D (\%) = \frac{2\phi - \sin 2\phi}{4(\sin \phi - \phi\cos\phi)} \times 100
 $$
-Thus, for a conduction angle of 90° (2ϕ=π/2 or ϕ=π/4 radians), the drain efficiency is 94%.
-For the same conduction angle, the output power is almost half (~3-dB lower) of the equivalent Class A (or B) output power (which we can find by setting ϕ=π/2).
-As conduction angle is further reduced, the efficiency approaches 100%, and the output power precipitously drops.
+The DC and RF power values are normalized to Class A, and it turns out that these equations are applicable to all classes of amplifier operation.

+The plot below shows these equations plotted against conduction angle.
+As the conduction angle decreases, the DC power consumption drops and so does the delivered RF power.
+For low conduction angle Class C operation, the efficiency reaches nearly 100% but the low RF output power makes this class undesirable, especially with its associated highly nonlinear waveform.

 *plot DC, RF and efficiency as a function of conduction angle.*

-*This seems like a good article.
-Use the plot of average, fundamental components and efficiency over conduction angle. https://www.allaboutcircuits.com/technical-articles/introduction-to-the-class-c-power-amplifier/*
+From this plot, we can also justify why Class AB is a popular class of operation.
+It provides even slightly higher RF power compared to Class A, gives good efficiency (60-70%) and has manageable output distortion due to reduced conduction angle.

-### Comparison of Classes A, AB, B, and C
+### Summary of Amplifier Classes of Operation

-This is a good time to put together all the amplifier classes and their properties based on the conduction angle.
+This is a good time to put together all our learnings so far about amplifier classes, and summarize some results.

+The operation of an amplifier in different classes depends on how the quiescent bias point is selected.
+The figure below shows how the Q-point for each class is chosen.

+*put picture of different q-points*

+Depending on what fraction of the signal cycle the active device conducts, the output current flows only for part of the overall sinusoid.
+Based on the angle of conduction, the output waveforms progressively get more nonlinear -- with Class A being most linear and Class C being most nonlinear.

+As the conduction angle is reduced, the input of the amplifier must be driven harder to achieve good efficiencies.
+This is usually bad for gain and power-added efficiency because transistor gain is a scare resource at RF frequencies.

+*put plot of different current waveforms*

+Depending on the conduction angle, the table shows a quick numerical summary of the theoretical DC dissipation, RF power delivered and drain efficiency of various classes of power amplifier operation.

-Make a table based on:
+*put in a table of the numbers*
-- Class name
-- Angle of conduction
-- Efficiency
-- Output power
-- Even harmonics
-- Odd harmonics

-Pictures that can compare classes of operation
-- IdVd plot with various Qpoints
-- IdVg plot with various Qpoints
-- Current waveforms

 If you want see some amplifier designs for each class, then check out this excellent playlist from Keysight Technologies. https://youtu.be/GhPqPVlDRPY?si=6Q-ILgMrPFpkgW5u

-This articles concludes the basic classes of amplifier operation that are simple to understand based on conduction angle.
+This article concludes the basic classes of amplifier operation that are simple to understand based on conduction angle.
 From now on, we will enter the realm of switched power amplifiers, harmonic load control, supply modulation and a whole assignment of seemingly random letters for operating class.

 I'm not even sure how I'm going to go about it at the moment.
 As always, its best to embrace the chaos and enjoy the ride.

 See you in the next one.